Print Options

 Faculty Directors: Dan Black

-The certificate requires completion of three required courses.
+The specialization requires completion of three required courses.
 Students must take either Program Evaluation or Cost Benefit Analysis before enrolling in the Policy Lab.
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation, and there is no pass/fail option.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 • PPHA 34600 Program Evaluation